FAQ: Guardianship of a Minor Child

 Who or What Is a Guardian?

-Sometimes parents are not able to take care of their children.
+Sometimes, parents are unable to take care of their children.
 In such circumstances, a family court or probate court may appoint a third party as a guardian.
-A guardian is a person, perhaps a family member, who will care for a child's needs.
-These needs may include medical and financial decisions and ensuring the child's mental health and well-being.
+A guardian is a person, often a family member, who will care for a child's needs.
+These needs may include medical and financial decision-making authority and ensuring the child's mental health and well-being.

 How Do Guardianships Differ From Adoptions?